For event agencies, marketing/HR and the public sector

 Audio

-If you are running an online-only event, you should run tests with all connected participants well in advance of the event.
-For a hybrid event, you need to clarify: Do both the room and the stream have to be provided with sound?
+If you are holding a purely online event, you should carry out tests with all connected participants in good time before the event.
+For a hybrid event, you need to clarify this.
+Does the hall need to be supplied with sound and the stream with sound?
 If so, the mixing console must be able to provide two different outputs with different levels.

 Microphones

 The choice of microphones is also important.
-Handheld microphones are less suitable for less experienced speakers.
+Hand-held microphones are less suitable for less experienced speakers.
 Everyone holds the microphone at a different distance and then speaks at different volumes.
-The person at the mixing desk has to constantly adjust the volume.
-Nevertheless, you should always have a handheld microphone on hand as an emergency microphone.
+The person at the mixer has to constantly adjust the level.
+Nevertheless, you should always have a handheld microphone to hand as an emergency microphone.

 Headsets

 Headsets offer the advantage that the distance between microphone and mouth always remains the same.
-However, many speakers are overburdened with putting on the headset.
+However, many speakers find it difficult to put on the headset.
 This must be practiced beforehand in a quiet room.
-After all, if the audience has to watch the star speaker destroying his or her hairdo, this could spoil the success of the presentation.
+After all, if the audience has to watch the star speaker destroying their hairdryer, this could somewhat dampen the success of the presentation.

-The platform should give you the following options:
+The platform should offer you the following options:

 • Working in compliance with data protection